shiyis/shiyis/README.md

-- 👋 Hi there!
-It's me again.
+- 🤖 Hi there!
+My name is Shiyi
-- 🤩 I have created this profile to host some fun side projects.
+- 🔘 I have created this profile to host some fun projects.
+- 🍃 I am also learning interesting cool new technologies (cloud computing etc)
-- ⚡️ Questions?
+- 💌 Questions?
 Write me an email at shiyis@brandeis.edu.

 <!--